signalwire/signalwire-js/packages/js/README.md

 ## License

-SignalWire JavaScript SDK is copyright © 2018-2021 [SignalWire](http://signalwire.com).
+`@signalwire/js` is copyright © 2018-2021 [SignalWire](http://signalwire.com).
 It is free software, and may be redistributed under the terms specified in the [MIT-LICENSE](https://github.com/signalwire/signalwire-js/blob/master/LICENSE) file.